jpellman/wiki.libjpel.so/Maxwell.md

 #### Making Maxwell a Managed Host

 -   Make an Ansible role for the ZFS backup scripts (these will need to run under Proxmox).
 Investigate if Proxmox has something better.
--   --Make an Ansible role for the Twitter backups.-- (done [here](https://github.com/jpellman/ansible-twitter-backup); untested, but I don't really feel that this is so essential that I can't test it after Maxwell is rebuilt)
+-   Make an Ansible role for the Twitter backups. *(Done* [here](https://github.com/jpellman/ansible-twitter-backup)*; untested, but I don't really feel that this is so essential that I can't test it after Maxwell is rebuilt)*
--   --Make an Ansible role for the rclone backups.-- (done [here](https://github.com/jpellman/ansible-rclone); untested, but I don't really feel that this is so essential that I can't test it after Maxwell is rebuilt)
+-   Make an Ansible role for the rclone backups. *(Done* [here](https://github.com/jpellman/ansible-rclone)*; untested, but I don't really feel that this is so essential that I can't test it after Maxwell is rebuilt)*
--   --Make an Ansible role for the gmvault backups.-- (done [here](https://github.com/jpellman/ansible-gmvault); untested, but I don't really feel that this is so essential that I can't test it after Maxwell is rebuilt)
+-   Make an Ansible role for the gmvault backups. *(Done* [here](https://github.com/jpellman/ansible-gmvault)*; untested, but I don't really feel that this is so essential that I can't test it after Maxwell is rebuilt)*
 -   Make Ansible roles for boinc and <folding@home> (can be done after Maxwell has been rebuilt)

 #### VM Creation